Luis R. Conriquez

-Luis Roberto Conriquez Magdaleno (born February 28, 1996), known as Luis R. Conriquez, is a Mexican singer and rapper of regional Mexican music who specializes in corridos bélicos.
+Luis Roberto Conriquez Magdaleno (born February 28, 1996), known as Luis R. Conriquez, is a Mexican singer-songwriter of regional Mexican music who specializes in corridos bélicos.
 He would rise to prominence in 2023 for collaborating with Mexican band La Adictiva and fellow singer Peso Pluma, on the singles "JGL" and "Siempre Pendientes", respectively.
 Since then, he has also recorded and released some songs in the Latin urban genre.

 Life and career

 1998–2019: Early life and career beginnings

 Luis Roberto Conriquez was born in Caborca, Sonora, Mexico on 28 February 1996.
 In 2018, after quitting his full-time job at a gas station, Conriquez focused on writing songs, where he later signed to the independent label Kartel Music and released his debut album Mis Inicios, which contained the collaborative track "Mi Apodo El 20" with Los Minis de Caborca.

 In 2019, Conriquez would release the single "El Buho", which eventually reached the top 10 on the US Regional Mexican Airplay chart.
 He would also release three albums that year; his second and third studio albums Pocos Pero Locos and Aquí Sequimos de Pie, and the compilation album Corridos 2019, Vol. 2.